 Town Center (TC) apartments are located east of the library.
 Guests enjoy special amenities in their apartment, including a washer and dryer, air conditioning, living room furniture, bar stools, and a full kitchen that includes a microwave and refrigerator.
-Spaces are primarily reserved for CI Students participating in our Summer Stay Housing program.

 Note: Housing facilities are available as permitted by public health and university officials and are subjected to change.
 Please call or visit your Summer Conference Office for more information about HRE common spaces.